 Hebrew at Camp

-Building on the successes of the Hebrew language charter schools movement, The Steinhardt Foundation for Jewish Life is also proud to support The Areivim Hebrew at Camp Program.
-Hebrew at Camp is a nation-wide initiative in partnership with the Foundation for Jewish Camp to support Hebrew language immersion programs in Jewish summer day camps for elementary-school-age campers.
+Building on the successes of the Hebrew language charter schools movement, The Steinhardt Foundation for Jewish Life is also proud to support the Areivim Hebrew at Camp Program – also known as Kayitz Kef.
+Kayitz Kef is an initiative in partnership with the Foundation for Jewish Camp to support Hebrew language immersion programs in Jewish summer day camps in the US and Canada for elementary-school-age campers.
 Campers are immersed in a Hebrew language environment where they conduct the full range of camp activities surrounded by a supportive staff of Hebrew language speakers who gradually initiate them into Hebrew fluency.
 Camp staff are provided with training in the Proficiency Approach to second language acquisition as well as mentoring, professional development, and curriculum support to develop summer camp programs that increase the Modern Hebrew proficiency of campers and instill in children excitement for Hebrew and the life and culture of Israel.

-Hebrew at Camp began in 2013 at Camp Ramah in Nyack, New York, and will be implemented at six sites in the summer of 2016.
-The program also receives funding from The AVI CHAI Foundation, the Jewish Education Center of Cleveland, the Koschitzky Centre for Jewish Education, The Marcus Foundation, the Silber Family Centre for Jewish Camp, and the William Davidson Foundation.
+Kayitz Kef began in 2013 at Camp Ramah in Nyack, New York, and was implemented at 20sites in the summer of 2022.
+The program has also received funding from The AVI CHAI Foundation, Fooksman Family Foundation, Koum Family Foundation, The Marcus Foundation, the William Davidson Foundation, Les & Abigail Wexner, and the UJA Federation of Greater Toronto.

 In 1999, in an effort to enhance Jewish identity and to restore the centrality of Israel to the lives of young Diaspora Jews, Michael Steinhardt partnered with Charles Bronfman to create Birthright Israel, the revolutionary program to enable every young Jewish person between the ages of 18 to 26 to have a living and learning experience in Israel.
 The program makes a profound affirmation of the unity of clal yisrael by establishing, for the first time in history, a birthright for every Jew in the world of a free round-trip ticket and ten days of intensive Jewish educational experiences in Israel.
 To this day, Birthright Israel sends thousands of young Jewish adults from all over the world to Israel as a gift in order to diminish the growing division between Israel and Jewish communities around the world; to strengthen the sense of solidarity among world Jewry; and to strengthen participants’ personal Jewish identity and connection to the Jewish people.